-Appraisals, Value Statements and Investing
+Appraisals, Value Statements and InvestingCollecting Photography

 The key to remember is that while not all prints are the same, there are common factors that sellers use to establish the price.
-Those are: general market and economic conditions, image desirability and demand, image scarcity and supply, size, condition, period of printing, provenance, and image quality.
+Those are: general market and economic conditions, image desirability and demand, image scarcity and supply, size, condition, period of printing, provenance, signature, and image quality.
 Unfortunately, there are no hard and fast rules to how each factor, and the degree of each factor is weighted.

 So for example, a 16×20” photograph of Moonrise, Hernandez can vary between $0.00 and $600,000.
 The latter price was achieved at auction for a 1948 print with a clear and documented provenance in excellent condition during the recent run up to the top of the market.
-The current (2015-2017) price for a late print in very good to excellent condition is $45-55,000.
+The current (2018-2020) price for a late print in very good to excellent condition is $55-65,000.
 We have also seen a 16×20” print of Moonrise that looked like it had been a pinup in a machine shop, with heavy oil stains on the mount, smudges and scratches on the surface, that basically had zero value on the market.

-Appraisals are thorough evaluations of a specific print, examined by a licensed appraiser, and assessed in relation to other comparable works to determine a specific value.
+Appraisals are thorough evaluations of a specific print, examined by a professional appraiser, and assessed in relation to other comparable works to determine a specific value.
 Appraisals can require a fair amount of time and experience, particularly when working with Adams prints (because of the variation in established values for different vintages and conditions), and especially particularly [I know it isn’t grammatically correct] when the piece is rare.
 As such, we estimate that a minimum appraisal cost will be in the neighborhood of $500, and could be much higher for an extensive collection or an unusual piece.

 Sometimes people want to know the value of a piece, but decide that an appraisal is not in the budget or doesn’t exactly fit the purpose they need.
-The Ansel Adams Gallery does offer a Value Statement, which states clearly that it is not an appraisal, that we are not appraisers, but our experience in the market qualifies us to state that a print, as described, that has not been inspected, would have a value within a range of $X to $Y.
+The Ansel Adams Gallery does offer a Value Statement, which states clearly that it is not an appraisal, that we are not appraisers, but our experience in the market qualifies us to state that a print, as described, that has not been inspected, with a condition of very good to excellent, would have a value within a range of $X to $Y.

 Some modern and contemporary artist’s work has turned out to be a great investment, and some people use it as a hedge against inflation.
 If this is your intent, buy the gold standard, the proven artists.
 Some artwork will stand the test of time, some won’t.
 If you are unsure which is which and it is critical to you, get some paid financial advice or do a LOT of research.
 If you are unsure and you aren’t betting your retirement, contact us (we aren’t investment advisors, but we do know Ansel’s work very well).